CDRT/docs/dash/dash_top.md

 ## Authentication

-AMPS supports for two types of authentication schemes: Digest and Active Directory.
+AMPS supports two types of authentication schemes: Digest and Active Directory.

-AMPS supports up-to 3 authentication entries.
+AMPS supports up to 3 authentication entries.
 Each authentication entry has an authentication identifier, scheme and corresponding credentials.

 ### Configure Authentication for AMPS